dlabarzewski/angular-realworld-example-app/README.md

 8. Removed NgClass usage
 9. Corrected page components naming (SettingsComponent -> SettingsPage) and directory structure
 10. Created article-settings component, in article page used template outlet to reuse html
+11. Removed direct window usage (localStorage)
+12. Created editor-form component - data in component is set by @Input(), page gets data by async pipe, so there is no need to use subscribe() in ngOnInit

 ## TODO

 3. Split article page
 4. remove inline types
-5. dont use window directly
-6. remove zone.js
+5. remove zone.js
-7. Replace observables with signals
+6. Replace observables with signals
+7. form dumb components - (ngSubmit) instead of submit button (click)

 # Getting started